phosphor-icons/sketch/README.md

 ## Sketch Plugin

 Browse, search, and copy into your project all from within Sketch.
-To install, visit our [community page](https://www.figma.com/community/plugin/898620911119764089/Phosphor-Icons).
+To install, visit our [releases page](https://github.com/phosphor-icons/phosphor-sketch/releases).

 <img src="/meta/plugin-demo.gif" />